 Lamborghini and Callaway teamed up together to develop a new way of using carbon fiber that helps open the door to making parts that may once have been too complex to do using traditional methods.
 The outcome is called Forged Composite and it's already being used in Callaway golf clubs as well as Lamborghini's Sesto Elemento concept car.
+Some people call it Forged Carbon or Forged Carbon Fiber, it's all basically the same thing.

 From an appearance perspective, it does look quite a bit different than the woven fibers we are used to seeing.
 I would say Forged Carbon is best described as a marbled carbon fiber appearance.
 Take a look at how our Forged Carbon case for the iPhone XS Max came out: